CloudChi/FX-Framework/README.md

 # FX-documentation

-Documentation for FX Framedwork system including diagrams and screenshots – updated as the Team reviews it and makes comments.
+Documentation for FX Framework system including diagrams and screenshots – updated as the Team reviews it and makes comments.

 Please start with Table of Contents "TOC.md" file.